 In conclusion, our study confirms that Westland petrel extensively use fish waste from the Hoki fishery and other inshore small fisheries, at least in the winter season (Freeman, 1998), but they could also catch some fish species naturally in certain situations.
 It is common for opportunistic seabirds to feed on fishery waste, however, if the dependence on this food source is very high, changes and new regulations in fishing activity could modify the birds’ behaviour and potentially impact their survival and population size (Abrams, 1983; Freeman, 1998; Oro et al., 1996, 1995).

-According to our results, 11.1812.29% of prey reads, belonged to cephalopods, and these taxa were detected in 56.3253.16% of the samples (compared to 37.93% for fish).
-Four Six out of five eight cephalopod OTUs could only be assigned to family level.
-Only the common Octopus ( Histioteuthis spOctopus vulgaris). was assigned to genus level, a taxon already found in previous studies (Freeman, 1998; Imber, 1976).
+According to our results, 12.29% of prey reads, belonged to cephalopods, and these taxa were detected in 53.16% of the samples.
+Six out of eight cephalopod OTUs could only be assigned to family level.
+Only the common Octopus (Octopus vulgaris) was assigned to genus level, a taxon already found in previous studies (Freeman, 1998; Imber, 1976).
 Our results are consistent with Freeman (1998), which states that fish prey items are followed by (Davies et al., 2009; Pierce et al., 2010) cephalopods within the Westland petrel’s diet.
-Histioteuthis sp. they are are deep-sea squid (Voss et al., 1998), but migrate to surface water at night by vertical migration (Roper and Young, 1975), thus they become catchable by Westland petrel.
+In the case of Histioteuthis sp., they are are deep-sea squid (Voss et al., 1998), but migrate to surface water at night by vertical migration (Roper and Young, 1975), thus they become catchable by Westland petrel.
 The other two families, Loliginidae and Octopodidae (Common octopus), which were also identified in previous studies, are present from surface waters down to 500 m deep, and thus naturally catchable for the Westland petrel.
 Nevertheless, these families also include several commercial species as well as species commonly reported as bycatch (Davies et al., 2009; Pierce et al., 2010).
 Therefore, it is possible that petrels fed on some cephalopods through fishery waste.

 A number of other Mollusca prey species were, listed in previous studies (Freeman, 1998; Imber, 1976), but not detected in our approach.
 These include cephalopods belonging to the orders Sepioidea or Vampyromorpha, among others.
 It is unclear whether their absence in our analysis is due to the lack of genetic sequences in the NCBI database or a change in the feeding habits of the birds in the past 20 years.